lakesare/memcode/Readme.md

 2. `heroku login`.
 3. Make sure heroku knows about our app: `heroku git:remote -a memcode`.
 4. Pull courses from the database with `make heroku-db-pull`.

+___

+## How to run tests?

+### Set up database
+1. Create a new development database 'memcode_test': `make test-db-reset`.

+### Start test-runners
+1. `make test-backend` for backend, and `make test-frontend`.
+Both will be automatically compiling code in the runtime, so you don't need to bother with code compilers.
+Both run code in `**/*/... .test.js` file inside of, respectively, backend and frontend folders.